eashanhatti/peridot/README.md

 Discussion takes place on the [r/ProgrammingLanguages Discord server](https://discord.gg/jFZ8JyUNtn) in the #peridot channel.

+**Note**: Peridot is a research language and not intended for real-world use.

 ### References and Inspiration

 * [REFERENCES.md](./REFERENCES.md): A list of prior art that have influenced Peridot's design and implementation in major ways